Radeon Raytracing Analyzer

 Our other tools

-This is a Visual Studio® Code extension for the Radeon GPU Analyzer (RGA).
-By installing this extension, it is possible to use RGA directly from within Visual Studio Code.
+This is a Visual Studio® Code extension for Radeon GPU Analyzer (RGA) to allow you to use RGA directly from within VS Code.

 If you want to know how well a game is performing on your machine in real-time with low overhead, OCAT has you covered.